New AED Requirements Coming to Ontario Construction Sites — Effective January 1, 2026

 Are your projects affected by this new AED regulation?

-Make sure your team is compliant and prepared.
+Ensure your team is compliant and well-prepared.
 CrossSafety offers AED training as part of our CPR & First Aid course.

 Get certified today: Standard First Aid CPR/AED Level C — SkillsCross